 That was predictable: outstaffing or managing virtual teams came along with a boost of digital products on the market.
-According to some analysts, in the next few years, about one-third of skilled full-time employees will work within remote teams or hybrid teams.
+According to some analysts, in the next few years, about one-third of skilled full-time employees will work within remote development teams or hybrid teams.

 Step 1.
 Effective recruitment